seclab-ucr/Patchlocator/README.md

 CVE-2019-2287 is patched with commit f920e8539ff2, which is in the upstream of target branch.
 Then f920e8539ff2 is merged into target branch with the merge commit de6abb23dc05.
 The commit date of de6abb23dc05 is 2/22/2019, thus we think CVE-2019-2287 is patched in target branch (kernel.lnx.4.9.r25-rel) at 2/22/2019.

-2) CVE-2019-2328 None
+2) CVE-2019-10499 None

-We don't find patch-related files of CVE-2019-2328 in the branch.
+We don't find patch-related files of CVE-2019-10499 in the branch.

 3) CVE-2019-2331 [] []

 We find patch-related files of CVE-2019-2331 but we don't find the commit corresponding the patch in target branch.

+4) CVE-2019-2328 [] ['dce0f8189f75',...]

+We don't find the commit that can be strictly matched with the original patch commit.
+But we get several commits that may be related to the patch.
+The users can check them manually or ignore this patch for the moment.

 ## 0x2 Patch evolution tracker
+**required**:
-**required**: output/upstreamresults/repo/branch.
+1. output/upstreamresults/repo/branch.
 It's the output file of 0x1.
 Thus 0x1 should be executed in advance.
 This file will be imported automatically thus the user doesn't need to set the path manually.

+2. The repository where we want to track evolutions of the patches.
+It should be the target repo in 0x1.
+(Only after we locate the patch we can keep track of it).

 `~/Patchlocator$ python Patch_evolution.py [repo] [branch] [patches info file]`